gamblePants/LinkedListIntro/README.md

 ## Purpose

-The program is for educational purposes (mainly my own).
+For educational purposes (mainly my own).
 It follows a tutorial on YouTube and helps me understand the logic of linked lists.

 ## Credits

-This program was motivated by Jeff Chastine's YouTube tutorials on Linked Lists.
+Motivated by Jeff Chastine's YouTube tutorials on Linked Lists.
 The first one (18.1) "Introduction to Linked Lists" gives some nice visuals to help explain the concept: https://www.youtube.com/watch?v=lcNL_HLpcEs&t=68s

 The second tutorial (18.2) "Developing a Linked List" puts the theory in to practise, by showing how to build the list in C#.
 My program follows this video: